Pembina Region: Treaties

 The Treaty of Paris (1783) did not clearly set northern United States/Canadian boundaries.
 According to the treaty the boundary line was to leave the Northwesternmost point of the Lake of the Woods (the current boundary) "on a due West Course to the river Mississippi" which is much farther south.

 Jay Treaty (1796) boundaries issues were still unresolved in 1801.
 The Treaty of Ghent (1814-1815).
 The Rush–Bagot Treaty (April 16, 1818) was a treaty of disarmament and peaceful negotiations creating a demilitarized boundary.
 The following Treaty of Washington (1871) set up peaceful international arbitration.
 Indian treaties further open land to expansion and this was the beginning of the seeking of territorial status.

-The Treaty of 1818 (October 20, 1818) was a land swap trading British land that extended south of the new 49th parallel boundary for US land that extended north of the border.
-This area was originally part of the Louisiana Purchase, and was renamed the Missouri Territory in 1812.
-The territorial government seat was in St. Louis.
+The Treaty of 1818 (October 20, 1818) was a land swap, exchanging British possessions south of the new 49th parallel boundary for US possessions that extended north of the border.
 After a border survey in 1823, the Hudson's Bay Company could not continue to assume that Pembina stood on British soil and moved into southern Canada.

-Territory of Minnesota

-After 1849, the region of Pembina became part of the Territory of Minnesota.
+Territorial status

+In 1834, the Pembina District became part of the Michigan Territory, and was subsequently assigned to Wisconsin and Iowa Territories.
+For a brief period after the admission of the States of Iowa (December 28, 1846) and Wisconsin (May 29, 1848), some or all of the region reverted to unorganized status.
+Establishment of Minnesota Territory on March 3, 1849 was followed by organization of Pembina County, encompassing the historic Pembina settlement.

+Pembina was represented by Joe Rolette in the Minnesota Territorial legislature.
+Rolette is renowned for subverting passage of a bill proposing to divide Minnesota Territory along an east-west line, which would have moved the State capital to St. Peter, and left Pembina once again in unorganized territory.

 When Minnesota became a state in 1858 the area became unorganized again.
 A provisional government was set up that lobbied for territory status.
 The main reason to organize the area was to induce settlement with a more localized government.
 After the Dakota Territory was organized there was still a move for more local territorial control because of the distance to the territorial capital.
 Factions were attempting this in different areas of the territory.
 South Dakota introduced legislation, with the support of the Committee on Territories, for the creation of the West and East River Territories.

 In 1868, after the discovery of gold in the Black Hills (1876), there was a proposal to separate the western half into the "Territory of Lincoln" and the eastern half as the Dakota Territory.
 In February 1872 the Senate Committee on Territories reviewed a bill to create the Pembina Territory with the capital at Bismarck, and Dakota (present-day South Dakota) with Yankton as the capital.
 A final solution was found on November 2, 1889, when both North and South Dakota became separate states.